 h5py module, which is a file format used to store weights of neural network architecture.

 This tutorial primarily focused on getting you started with docstrings by covering the essential topics.
-However, Docstrings is a very vast topic, and some concepts might have been left unexplored.
+However, Docstrings is a vast topic, and some concepts might have been left unexplored.
 If you would like to learn more, then check out our Python string tutorial and our course on writing functions in Python.

 If you are just getting started in Python and would like to learn more, take DataCamp's Introduction to Data Science in Python course.